Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Show Modal

 Shows the dialog and makes it the top-most modal dialog.
+Positioned in a center position by default.
+Interaction outside the dialog is blocked and the content outside it is rendered inert.
+For more information, see the native [Dialog.showModal](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal).

 ```html preview
 <vwc-dialog headline="Open Dialog">